Baris-Sariusta/library/README.md

 and become a better developer by learning from my mistakes along the way.

 In this project I try to implement as many best practices as possible, focusing on clean code, separation of concerns, and maintainability.
-As a junior developer, I still have a lot to learn, and this project is a great way for me to grow and challenge myself in a practical way.
+As a junior developer I still have a lot to learn, and this project is a great way for me to grow and challenge myself in a practical way.

 ---